kevdoran/nifi-ios-s2s/README.md

 * s2s: iOS Cocoa Framework
 * s2sTests: Tests for the s2s iOS Cocoa Framework
-* Demo: A Demo app showing basic usage of the s2s iOS Cocoa Framework
+* Demo: An Objective-C iOS App that demonstrates basic usage of the s2s iOS Cocoa Framework (NiFiSiteToSiteClient)
+* DemoSwift: A Swift iOS App that demonstrates slightly more advanced usage of the s2s iOS Cocoa Framework (NiFiSiteToSiteService)

 ## Development Environment Requirements